 Those looking for .NET Development jobs can choose to upload their resume and wait for recruiters to approach them or look through the job listings.

-Users can narrow search results using filters such as date posted, clearance type, developer skill, developer type, experience level, education, salary estimate, and more.
+Users can narrow search results using filters such as date posted, including options like ‘days ago’ or ‘hours ago’ to see the most recent job postings, as well as clearance type, developer skill, developer type, experience level, education, salary estimate, and more.

-Indeed also offers job seekers useful resources like certification listings, career advice, insights and tools, events, and more.
+Indeed also offers job seekers helpful resources like certification listings, career advice, insights and tools, events, and more.

-LinkedIn is a great solution for those looking to advance their careers or simply connect with other professionals in the industry.
+LinkedIn is a great solution for those looking to advance their careers or connect with other industry professionals.

-Users seeking developer jobs can not only use LinkedIn to find job opportunities but also to build their profiles and demonstrate knowledge, credibility, and leadership expertise.
+Users seeking developer jobs can use LinkedIn to find job opportunities, build their profiles, and demonstrate knowledge, credibility, and leadership expertise.
+Networking on LinkedIn allows you to connect with professionals from different departments, including product managers, which can expand your opportunities and foster cross-functional collaboration.

 Their job search enables refined results based on time posted, company, salary, location, job type, experience level, and more.